Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: High-dimensional asymptotic distributions

-Several interesting results are summarized in the statement of Theorem \ref{th5} whose proof is given in the appendix.
-We observe that three quantities related to the estimators of the weights and of the characteristics of the GMV portfolio, the vertex point on the efficient frontier, are asymptotically independent of the estimated slope parameter of the efficient frontier $\hat{s}$ which determines the curvature of the efficient frontier as well as of the estimated weights of the self-financing portfolio $\hat{\bet}$ which is related to the location of the selected optimal portfolio in the efficient frontier.
+Several interesting results are summarized in the statement of Theorem \ref{th5}, whose proof is given in the appendix.
+We observe that three quantities related to the estimators of the weights and of the characteristics of the GMV portfolio, the vertex point on the efficient frontier, are asymptotically independent of the estimated slope parameter of the efficient frontier $\hat{s}$ and the self-financing portfolio $\hat{\bet}$.
+However, these two are not asymptotically independent.
+This may not be so surprising since it is implicitly present in the estimated weights of the self-financing portfolio $\bv$ from its definition \eqref{sample_5quant}.
 Moreover, the sample variance of the GMV portfolio appears to be asymptotically independent of its estimated expected return $\hat{R}_{GMV}$ and the estimator of the weights $\hat{\btheta}$ following the finite-sample findings of Theorem \ref{th2}.
-However, it is surprising that the covariance between $\hbtheta$ and $\hat{R}_{GMV}$ is partly determined by the estimated self-financing portfolio $\hat{\bet}$ du to the deterministic expression close to $u_5$ in the asymptotic stochastic representations of $\sqrt{n-p}\left( \hat{R}_{GMV}-R_{GMV}\right)$ and $\sqrt{n-p}\left( \hat{\btheta}-\btheta\right)$.
+However, it is surprising that the covariance between $\hbtheta$ and $\hat{R}_{GMV}$ is partly determined by the self-financing portfolio $\bet$ due to the deterministic expression close to $u_5$ in the asymptotic stochastic representations of $\sqrt{n-p}\left( \hat{R}_{GMV}-R_{GMV}\right)$ and $\sqrt{n-p}\left( \hat{\btheta}-\btheta\right)$.
 Finally, the direct application of the derived stochastic representations in Theorem \ref{th5} leads to the expression of the asymptotic covariance matrix as given in Corollary \ref{cor1}.

 \begin{corollary} Under the conditions of Theorem~\ref{th2} and Assumption (\textbf{A1}), it holds that

 with